prometheus/proposals/proposals/0065-issue-pr-label-system.md

 Without a clear labeling system, it becomes difficult to:

 - Identify which issues and PRs need immediate attention
-- Understand whether action is required from maintainers, reviewers, or authors
+- Understand whether action is required from maintainers, reviewers or author
-- Distinguish between items that are ready for work versus those that are blocked
+- Clearly mark items that can be worked on by (new) contributors versus ones that need to be evaluated for validity, e.g. bugs that are considered invalid
 - Maintain an efficient review and triage workflow

 A systematic approach to labels helps contributors and maintainers quickly